sergioteula/python-amazon-paapi/README.md

 * Object oriented interface for simple usage.
 * Get information about a product through its ASIN or URL.
-* Get multiple products at once.
+* Get multiple products at once without the 10 products limitation from Amazon.
 * Configurable throttling to avoid requests exceptions.
 * Support for all available countries.
 * Reorganized product information [structure](https://github.com/sergioteula/python-amazon-paapi/blob/master/PRODUCT.md) for simple use.